Martijncvv/Martijncvv/README.md

 ### Welcome to my GitHub profile! ###

 :chains:  I'm Martijn, an enthusiastic developer from the Netherlands.
-Two years ago I started my developer's journey and I've been building various tools for the web3 industry on my own (currently 150+ active users).
+Two years ago I started my developer's journey and I've been building various tools for the web3 industry on my own (currently 320+ installs).
 What I’m looking for is to work with a team on meaningful projects to grow further as a developer.

 :man_student:  In my free time I like to go to the gym and create **educational** content on social media about various blockchain projects.
 Currently I’m developing myself to be able to work as a developer at an innovative company.